viernes, 16 de diciembre de 1988

 (Pintura del artista japonés Arata Yokoyama)

-I would look at you from afar
+I would gaze at you from afar,

-I would stay talking to you closely
+I would speak to you closely,

-without touching you any longer ...
+without touching you for longer...

-I would stay touching your chest
+I would touch your chest,

-without breathing for much longer ...
+without breathing for much longer...

-I would be breathing hard in your ear
+I would breathe deeply in your ear,

-without kissing you for even longer ...
+without kissing you for even longer...

-I would kiss you on the lips
+I would kiss you on the lips,

-without being yours for much longer ...
+without being yours for much longer...

-touching you, breathing hard and kissing you
+touching you, breathing deeply, and kissing you,

 for an eternity.